HomeArticlesHow ToCalories for Weight Loss

 • Men: 1,500 kcal/day

-Going below these thresholds triggers metabolic adaptation — the body lowers TDEE in response to severe restriction by reducing spontaneous movement, lowering body temperature, and slowing metabolic processes.
-This makes sustained weight loss progressively harder.
+Cross those thresholds and you risk metabolic adaptation: the body lowers TDEE in response to severe restriction by cutting spontaneous movement, lowering body temperature, and slowing metabolic processes.
+That makes sustained weight loss progressively harder, not easier.

-A rate of 0.5–1% of bodyweight per week is generally considered safe and sustainable.
-For a 70 kg person, that is 0.35–0.7 kg per week.
+A rate of 0.5 to 1% of bodyweight per week is generally considered safe and sustainable.
+For a 70 kg person, that's 0.35 to 0.7 kg per week.

 Step 3: Calculate Protein, Carb, and Fat Targets